hatemr/hatemr.github.io/_posts/2018-11-19-overview-of-machine-learning-1.md

 Neural networks are highly flexible models which must be carefully checked, and regularized, to avoid overfitting.
 Though their flexibility makes them difficult to understand, like a black-box, when appropriately regularized and applied to the correct problems neural networks offer highly accurate predictions.

 ## Is Linear Regression part of Machine Learning?
 Yes!
-Linear regression is a technique in machine learning.
-The term *machine learning* is basically a buzzword for statistics.
-Machine learning is basically the computer science community's word for statistics.
-It's just a buzzword.
-For someone who is unconvinced, notice that linear regression is just a single-layer neural network with the identity activation function; if deep neural networks count as machine learning then so does linear regression.
+Notice that linear regression is just a single-layer neural network with the identity activation function; if deep neural networks count as machine learning then so does linear regression.
+Even outside neural networks, linear regression still counts as machine learning.

 ### Buzzwords
 There are a lot of buzzwords flying around; it can be hard to know what it all means.
 Here are some common buzzwords and what they actually mean.